leo-editor/leo-editor/leo/doc/demo.md

 - Open any Leo menu, selecting particular menu items.
 - Scale font sizes.

-For example, this demo script executes the insert-node command!
+For example, this demo script executes the insert-node command:

 ```python
     demo.key('Alt-x')
     demo.keys('insert-node\n')
 ```

+Within the script tree, **@ignore** and **@ignore-tree** work as expected.
+The demo-script command ignores any nodes whose headline starts with `@ignore`, and ignores entire trees whose root node's headline starts with `@ignore-tree`.

+**Note**: The demo-next command executes demo scripts *in the present outline*.
+Demo scripts may create new outlines, thereby changing the meaning of c.
+It is up to each demo script to handle such complications.

+#Helper methods

 The following sections describe all public helper methods of the Demo class.